MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 :::image type="content" source="media/connect-to-onedrive.svg" alt-text="Shows how Business Central integrates to Onedrive" lightbox="media/connect-to-onedrive.svg":::

-For more information, see [Integrating with Onedrive for Business overview](/dynamics365/business-central/across-onedrive-overview).
+Developers can also write AL code to integrate with OneDrive and add actions such as Open, Share or Edit to their own pages whenever files are used.
+For more information, see [Extending Document Sharing and OneDrive for Business Integration](devenv-extending-document-sharing-onedrive.md).

 > [!NOTE]
 > With [!INCLUDE[prod_short](../includes/prod_short.md)] online, the connection between [!INCLUDE[prod_short](../includes/prod_short.md)] and OneDrive is automatically configured, and the OneDrive features are readily available to users by default.
 With [!INCLUDE[prod_short](../includes/prod_short.md)] on-premises, it requires more set.
 For more information, see [Managing OneDrive Integration with Business Central](/dynamics365/business-central/admin-onedrive-integration).

+For more information, see [Integrating with Onedrive for Business overview](/dynamics365/business-central/across-onedrive-overview).

 ## Using [!INCLUDE[m365_outlook](includes/m365-outlook-name.md)] with [!INCLUDE [prod_short](../includes/prod_short.md)]